bunnykit/orm/README.md

 bunny repl
 ```

 The REPL exposes `Model`, `Schema`, `Connection`, `db`, and a `Models` map.
 Any model files under `modelsPath` are loaded automatically and also registered by class name on the global scope.
 If no project config is present, it starts against an in-memory SQLite database so you can still experiment immediately.
+This makes it useful for quick inspection, ad hoc queries, and schema experiments without adding any dependencies to your app.

 ---